 Naming a development

 There are occasions when street naming is not applicable but the addition of a development name might assist in identifying a property.
-A developer proposing a development name is advised to contact the Council at an early stage to discuss the options prior to the commencement of any building works.
+A developer proposing a development name is advised to complete a Request form at an early stage to discuss the options prior to the commencement of any building works.
 It is important that a name is approved before marketing commences as confusion can be caused if the name for the development subsequently has to change for any reason.

 A postal address comprises: